Pleyades17/upgrading-ethereum-book/src/book.md

 The idea is that, once a branch up to block $b$ has accumulated a simple majority of the available voting weight, then all honest validators will continue to vote for that branch, so it will maintain its majority indefinitely.
 One way this can fail is if dishonest validators swap their votes to another branch, giving that branch a majority instead.
 That's why we add a fraction $\beta$ to the basic majority safety parameter of $\frac{1}{2}$, so that, even if all the dishonest validators swap branches, our branch maintains a majority.
 The other way this can fail is if the network begins to suffer delays or partitions (loses synchrony), so that some honest validators cannot see other honest validators' votes, hence the reliance on the network remaining sufficiently synchronous.

-While this seems very intuitive, there are some important subtleties and complications related to the integration with Casper FFG that modify the confirmation rule, so anyone dealing with this should consult the [full paper](https://ethresear.ch/uploads/short-url/fV7zyTggJtMn8xlUUNVXTOB532G.pdf) (which remains a draft).
+While this seems very intuitive, there are some important subtleties and complications related to the integration with Casper FFG that modify the confirmation rule, so anyone dealing with this should consult the [full paper](https://arxiv.org/abs/2405.00549).
 In addition, [proposer boost](/part2/consensus/issues/#proposer-boost) makes it easier for an adversarial block proposer to reorg a block, so we need to account for that as well.

 The table below summarises the differences between the confirmation rule and finality for a block.